12/28/20

 Postscript

 In October 2017, my wife was diagnosed with hereditary cancer caused by a BRCA2 mutation.
 On June 26, 2021, my wife died in my arms from the cancer.
 It was a journey through the deepest, darkest corners of hell for her, for me as her caregiver and for our adult daughter.
 Hopes and dreams were wiped out.
-It changed everything.
+Hereditary cancer changed everything.
 Many stories and illustrations on this blog speak of the awfulness of cancer and grief, how it all could have been prevented, and my efforts to prevent others from suffering the same fate.

 I hate cancer.